revaturelabs/interviewquestions/Java/Exception Handling/CustomExceptions.md

-1:What are Custom Exceptions?
+1:What is use of Custom Exceptions?

 <details><summary><b> Show Answer</b></summary>
 <details><summary><b> Explanation</b></summary>

-When we create our own exceptions that are derived classes of the Exception class is known as custom exception or user-defined exception.Custom exceptions are used to customize the exception according to the user needs.
+ > - When we create our own exceptions that are derived classes of the `Exception` class is known as custom exception or user-defined exception.
+> - Custom exceptions are used to customize the exception according to the user needs.

 </details>
 </details>